alanng10/class-lang/Docue/Article/Word/a.md

 Word "modify" has meaning that is last modified.

+Word "access" has meaning that is access entity.

 Word "host" has meaning that is site hold.

 Word "peer" has meaning that is co op.